dare-afolabi/data-analytics-portfolio/loan-default-risk-prediction/README.md

   - F1-score (default = 1): **0.35**
   - ROC-AUC: **~0.76**
 - **Insights**:
-  - The model favors **recall** — it identifies more actual defaulters, even at the cost of false positives.
+  - The model favors **recall** — it identifies more actual defaulters, at the cost of false positives.
 This is valuable in lending contexts, where catching risky borrowers is more critical than approving every safe one.
   - **Top predictors** of default include:
+    - Age (older borrowers are less likely to default)
+    - Interest Rate (costlier loans are riskier)
-    - Credit Score (lower strongly linked to default)
+    - Income (higher earners are less likely to default)
-    - Debt-to-Income Ratio (higher ratio = higher risk)
+    - Months Employed (stable income = less lielihood of default)
-    - Loan Amount & Interest Rate (larger, costlier loans are riskier)
+    - Loan Amount and Interest Rate (larger loans are riskier)
-  - PCA retained ~95% of data variance with *16 components*, helping reduce dimensionality without major information loss.
+  - PCA retained ~95% of data variance with *16 components*, reducing dimensionality without major information loss.

 ---